• Skip to main content

 Important Teaching Tips

 These espresso overnight oats taste like… espresso!
-Theirs is not a lot of sweetener in these overnight oats.
+There is not a lot of sweetener in these overnight oats.
 So, if you prefer your coffee on the sweeter side, you’ll need to add a bit more stevia.

-Maple syrup will work if you want to drizzle it on the top, however don't add it into the mixture.
+Maple syrup will work if you want to drizzle it on the top, however, don't add it into the mixture.

 If you don’t have vanilla stevia at home, you can use ½ teaspoon of vanilla extract + stevia drops or stevia powder.
 Add the stevia to taste.